mderrick/grunt-fontello-react/readme.md

 );
 ```

-Want to see a demo?
-Then see below on how to run the development build.
+You can see a [demo here](https://mderrick.github.io/fontello-react-component).
+Which was built from [this](https://github.com/mderrick/fontello-react-component/blob/master/dist/entry.js) using the
+commands below.

 ## Development
 - `npm install`
+- `npm install grunt-cli -g`
+- `grunt`
 - `npm install webpack -g`
-- `grunt`
 - `webpack --config=webpack.default.config.js`

 Open the `dist/index.html`.
+Change the font in the `font` directory to generate
+another set of icons.

 ### TODO